History of American Airlines: 1980s–1990s

 An American Boeing 747-100 at Los Angeles International Airport.
 This type was retired in 1985.

 After moving its headquarters to Fort Worth, Texas from New York City in 1979, American Airlines changed to a hub-and-spoke system in 1981, opening its first hub at Dallas/Fort Worth International Airport.
 American opened a second hub in the new Terminal 3 at Chicago O'Hare in 1982, and began transatlantic service between Dallas and London in May 1982.
 Led by its new chairman and CEO, Robert Crandall, American expanded its service from these hubs through the 1980s, adding service to other European destinations as well as Japan.

 In the late 1980s, American Airlines opened three hubs for north–south traffic.
 San Jose International Airport was added after American purchased AirCal.
 American built a terminal and runway at Raleigh-Durham International Airport for the growing Research Triangle Park nearby, and to compete with USAir's hub in Charlotte/Douglas International Airport.
 Nashville International Airport was also added as a hub.
 American also planned a north–south hub at Stapleton International Airport in Denver during the mid-1980s, but postponed those plans due to the planned development of Denver International Airport.

+In 1988, American Airlines acquired a 7.5% stake in Air New Zealand.